n0shake/Public-APIs/README.md

 - [Gravatar](https://en.gravatar.com/site/implement/) - Create profiles and avatars using this web service.
 - [Weibo](http://open.weibo.com/wiki/API%E6%96%87%E6%A1%A3/en) - Programmatic access to China’s most popular microblogging site.
 - [DeviantArt](https://www.deviantart.com/developers/) - The largest social networking website for artists and art enthusiasts.
-- [WeChat](http://dev.wechat.com/wechatapi) - WeChat is a social messaging application that works across different and multiple platform.
 - [Whatsapp Document Interaction](https://www.whatsapp.com/faq/en/iphone/23559013) - If your application creates photos, videos or audio notes and you’d like your users to share these media using WhatsApp. #Limited
 - [Snapchat](https://github.com/mgp25/SC-API) - PHP library of Snapchat’s private API. #Private
 - [GoodReads](https://www.goodreads.com/api) - Allows developers access to Goodreads data in order to help websites or applications that deal with books.